ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The name or ID of the cluster.
 This value is required.</dd>

 <dt><code>--key <em>SERVICE_INSTANCE_KEY</em></code></dt>
 <dd>The name or GUID of an existing service key.
 This value is optional.
 When you use the `service-binding` command, new service credentials are automatically created for your service instance and assigned the IAM **Writer** service access role for IAM-enabled services.
 If you want to use an existing service key that you created earlier, use this option.
-If you define a service key, you cannot set the `--role` option at the same time, because your service keys are already created with a specific IAM service access role. </dd>
+If you define a service key, you cannot set the `--role` option at the same time because your service keys are already created with a specific IAM service access role. </dd>

 <dt><code>--namespace <em>KUBERNETES_NAMESPACE</em></code></dt>
 <dd>The name of the Kubernetes namespace where you want to create the Kubernetes secret for your service credentials.
 This value is required.</dd>